zds-dev/csv-obsidian/README.md

 - Open (and edit) CSV files right from Obsidian!
 - Auto-saving
 - Per-file setting for including headers (persisted in local storage)
-- Markdown editing an preview for each individual cell (internal links aren't working correctly, yet)
+- Markdown editing, a preview for each individual cell (internal links aren't working correctly, yet)
 - Sort the data by clicking on a column name
 - Filter by column values
 - Freeze columns